Fitness habits you didn’t know were counterproductive

 You’re in a workout rut

 It’s easy to get stuck in a comfortable routine when it comes to your training regime.
-Whether it’s sticking to the same exercises because they’re fun, running the same track because it’s your favourite or doing the same Body Attack class each week, the familiar is awesome.
+Whether it’s sticking to the same exercises because they’re fun, running the same track because it’s your fave or doing the same Body Attack class each week, the familiar is awesome.
 However, when we exercise regularly, our body becomes better at adapting.
 This means we need to increase the volume in our workouts to keep seeing the same results.
 Are you stuck in an exercise rut?
 Jazz up your next session with one of our workouts here.

 Forgetting to fuel

-You go in with no plan
+You go in without a plan